-As can be seen in Figure 5, reallocating cash may require insurers to recalibrate their return on capital objectives.
-While the return on capital estimates shown here may be below an insurer's target, they can still help to mitigate the potential effects of rising interest rates and inflation.
+As can be seen in Figure 6, reallocating cash may require insurers to recalibrate their return on capital objectives.
+While the return on capital estimates shown here may be below an insurer's target, they are still preferable to the certainty of zero or negative returns from cash holdings.